edwards-bird-lab/data_management/README.md

 ### General

-For file formats not covered below, genetic compression options should suffice.
+For file formats not covered below, generic compression options should suffice.
 This includes custom file formats used by certain software/pipelines or large output or log files produced by some programs.
 Phylogenetics file formats with many loci (e.g., Nexus, Newick, etc.) will also probably need to be compressed.
+Compression options vary and have been adopted at different rates, so support for certain options in certain circumstances may be minimal.
+If you provided a proper plain-text file, I expect all general compression options to work to compress the file, but the degree to which downstream bioinformatics software will utilize that file format varies (this is what I largely mean when referring to 'support').
+For example, gzipped files are far more common, and more likely to be supported in bioinformatics software, than files compressed with bzip2 or xz.

 `gzip` (`.gz` extension) is the most commonly used option and is well supported.